JeanDavidDaviet/lire-la-musique/README.md

 - [ ] Sort the scales not on name only but on tone => Cb then C then C#
 - [ ] As, Ds, and Gs need to have their signature.
 Signature can't be relevant to order in array because then order of flats is wrong.
 - [ ] Bug with the notation of staves not updating but the scaleInput does.
-- [ ] Alterations need to be above the svg lines

 ## Features
 - [ ] Add metronome sound